Bellagio (resort): Background and development

-The site of the Bellagio was previously occupied by the Dunes hotel-casino, which opened in 1955.
+The site of Bellagio was previously occupied by the Dunes hotel-casino, which opened in 1955.
 Through his company Mirage Resorts, casino owner Steve Wynn purchased the Dunes in November 1992, for $75 million.
 He intended to demolish it and build a new resort in its place.
 An early idea was to build five or six complexes with approximately 500 rooms each, along with a small theme park.
 As the Dunes closed in January 1993, Wynn proposed including a man-made lake in his new project for water skiing and windsurfing.
-However, county officials questioned whether such a feature could be included following the passage of a 1990 water ordinance.
+County officials questioned whether such a feature could be included following the passage of a 1990 water ordinance.
 A state expert found it unlikely that the lake would cause major soil sinking.
-The county modified the ordinance in February 1994, allowing Wynn to proceed with a man-lake, on the condition that he honor his claim that it would use less water than the Dunes' former golf course.
+The county modified the ordinance in February 1994, allowing Wynn to proceed with a man-made lake, on the condition that he honor his claim that it would use less water than the Dunes' former golf course.

 On October 17, 1994, Mirage Resorts announced plans to build the French-themed Beau Rivage resort on the land, at a cost of $700-$900 million.
 It would be surrounded by a 50-acre lake with guests entering by footbridges.
 Mirage Resorts announced a name change in July 1995, stating that the resort would be named Bellagio, after the village of Bellagio, Lombardy in northern Italy.
 The resort's designer, Jon Jerde, had been vacationing on Lake Como.
 Impressed by its beauty, he convinced Wynn to come see the area.
 While on the lake with friend Paul Anka, Wynn noticed the nearby village of Bellagio, and spent half a day there.
 The village's Italian architecture inspired Wynn to scrap 10 months' worth of design work for Beau Rivage in favor of a Bellagio-themed resort.
 Wynn would later use the Beau Rivage name for another resort in Mississippi.